parikshit223933/SIH-INTERNAL-HACKATHON-PROJECT--INDIAN-NUMBER-PLATE-DETECTION/README.md

 * It converts License plate number from the images to string.
 # How can I train my own model?
 * <br/>
 (This documentation is in progress.
-Stay connected to know more about this.)
+Stay in touch to know more.)